Updated: Apr 4

 When we have spent time listening intently, we are more likely to choose our words more carefully as we speak with more understanding and empathy.
 We are less likely to speak words of regret that show ignorance and lack of attention.
 When we are slow to speak, then we interrupt less.
 Allowing our teens to speak is a powerful gift we can give to them as we show how valuable and significant they are in our lives.

 I often need to tell myself to “shut up.”

 "Allowing others to speak is a powerful gift.
 I call "listening" the forgotten love language."

 We like to give our opinions and solve problems so when we listen, we often listen with these things in mind.
 Most often, our teens do not want a solution or want to hear our opinion; they just want us to listen.
 Therefore it is important to feel the waters in the conversation so that your teen will feel free to share more openly.
 A listening ear speaks volumes over your point of view or expertise.

 Ask for your teens opinion.
 "What do you think we should do son?"
 "How do you think this will work?"
 "Do you have any other ideas?"

-When you invite relationship by asking questions, you actually do get to share advise and problem solve as your teen is more open and attentive.
-Its all about knowing how to connect first!
+When you invite relationship by asking questions, you actually do get to share advise and problem solve as your teen is more open to hearing your ideas.
+It`s all about knowing how to connect first!